Test-More/test-more/README.md

 # NAME

-Test::Stream - Experimental successor to Test::More and Test::Builder.
+Test::Stream - Successor to Test::More and Test::Builder.

 # \*\*\*READ THIS FIRST\*\*\*

 **This is not a drop-in replacement for Test::More**.

 Adoption of [Test::Stream](https://metacpan.org/pod/Test::Stream) instead of continuing to use [Test::More](https://metacpan.org/pod/Test::More) is a choice.
 Liberty has been taken to make significant API changes.
 Replacing `use Test::More;` with `use Test::Stream;` will not work for more than the most trivial of test files.

 See [Test::Stream::Manual::FromTestBuilder](https://metacpan.org/pod/Test::Stream::Manual::FromTestBuilder) if you are coming from
 [Test::More](https://metacpan.org/pod/Test::More) or [Test::Simple](https://metacpan.org/pod/Test::Simple) and want a quick translation.